bruceravel/demeter/documentation/Artemis/feff/pathlike.rst

 technique on a path this long results in poorly constructed potentials.
 This is explained in detail in `the extended discussions chapter <../extended/qfs.html>`__.

+The SSPath is discussed in

+.. bibliography:: ../artemis.bib
+   :filter: title % "Muffin"
+   :list: bullet

 FSPaths